Gig review: Rhoda Dakar at The Bodega

 8 IMG 6402

 Having your tribe remains incredibly important.
-45 years on from the Two Tone ska explosion across the Midlands in Coventry and Birmingham, the evergreen 65-year-old’s clan gathers in a flurry of Fred Perry, pork pie hats and chequered skirts on the Bodega dancefloor ready to roll back the years.
+45 years on from the 2-Tone ska explosion across the Midlands in Coventry and Birmingham, the evergreen 65-year-old’s clan gathers in a flurry of Fred Perry, pork pie hats and chequered skirts on the Bodega dancefloor ready to roll back the years.
 Meanwhile, over at DHP’s newest venue, the revamped Palais, a plethora of Northern Soulers were digging out their talc and retro sports holdalls.
 The world may be unrecognisable in myriad of ways to when these two iconic scenes were birthed, but their appeal, hearteningly,

 remains strong.
 Dakar, looking sharp in an appropriately two-tone vintage mini-dress, is on fine form chatting amiably with the front rows throughout.